 The last day to add a Monday/Wednesday course is Wednesday of the first week of classes and the last day to add a Tuesday/Thursday course is Thursday of the first week of classes.
-A student wishing to drop a course must notify the Registrar's Office in writing by the appropriate date.
+A student wishing to drop a course must notify the Registrar's Office in writing or by email by the appropriate date.
+A student may not drop a course through an instructor.